Skip to main content

 The Role of Metabolic Enzymes CYP19A1 and CYP3A4

 Once administered, testosterone does not remain static.
 It is converted into other hormones by enzymes, and the genes that code for these enzymes are also subject to variation.
-A key enzyme is aromatase, encoded by the gene. converts testosterone into estradiol, a form of estrogen.
+A key enzyme is aromatase, encoded by the CYP19A1 gene.
+Aromatase converts testosterone into estradiol, a form of estrogen.
+Some genetic variants of CYP19A1 create a highly efficient “fast metabolizer” enzyme, leading to a greater conversion of testosterone to estrogen.
+Other variants result in a “slow metabolizer” profile.

 This genetic information is directly relevant to managing TRT.
-A man who is a fast aromatizer is more likely to experience estrogen-related like water retention or gynecomastia.
+A man who is a fast aromatizer is more likely to experience estrogen-related side effects like water retention or gynecomastia.
 A pharmacogenomic test can identify this predisposition, indicating that a medication like Anastrozole, an aromatase inhibitor, may be a necessary component of his protocol from the very beginning.

 Similarly, enzymes like CYP3A4 are involved in breaking down and clearing testosterone from the body.
 Variations in the CYP3A4 gene can influence how long testosterone remains active in the system, affecting dosing frequency and overall exposure.